jefdaj/gitit/README.markdown

 ==============

 Build files for the Nix package manager.
-Rebase from the latest [upstream release](https://github.com/jgm/gitit/releases).
+Rebase from the `upstream` branch.

 Use `nix-build` to build the gitit binaries, or `nix-shell` to enter a shell with preinstalled dependencies suitable for hacking.